Talk · TDWI München 2026

 Now let's make history together.

-If the standards in this talk are useful to you, give the ODCS repo a star.
-It costs a click and helps an open standard stay open.
+If these standards are useful to you, give the ODCS repo a star and help keep it growing.

 Thank you!
 Questions?
 Come to the Entropy Data booth, try the contract-based data product marketplace at entropy-data.com, and rate the talk